blaizard/bzd/docs/bdl/syntax.md

 Interfaces are pure virtual classes that are defined with the keywork `interface`.
 It contains children which can be either functions or variables.

-## Module
+## Components

-A module is the implementation of one or multiple interfaces.
+A component is the implementation of one or multiple interfaces.
 It can be instantiated and exposes the functionality of the interface it inherits from.
 In addition it expose things like configuration details, dependencies... to the description language.